top of page

 Genesis 8:6-12

-God fed the Israelites manna, bread from heaven.
+However, God fed the Israelites manna, bread from heaven, which tasted sweet like honey.

 The Israelites picked the manna up off the ground every morning except on the Sabbath.